Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 Your tour leader Tony is a full-time professional guide, certified by Savannah Guides, EcoGuides Australia and Tour Guides Australia, and he holds a Nationally Recognized Cert IV qualification in 4WD Training and Assessment.
 All this and he has a Degree in Tourism and a Masters Degree in Wildlife Management.

 This tour is not easy.
 The desert tracks are rough and hard on people and vehicles.
 The scrub is tight and your vehicle will get scratched.
-The corrugations can be very rough.
+The corrugations are very rough.
 Your vehicle must be well set up and be able to carry enough fuel for 1100 kms.
 However, the experience of completing this legendary track is incredible.

 Hire vehicles are available (see below), and there is the option to join the tour late or end the tour early if you are travelling from WA or are hiring a vehicle in WA.